-Fecal Microbiota Transplant – Dr. Anthony DeCarli
+Fecal Microbiota Transplant – Dr. Antonio DeCarli

 Fecal transplantation (or bacteriotherapy) is the transfer of stool from a healthy donor into the gastrointestinal tract for the purpose of treating recurrent C. difficile colitis.

 Fecal Microbiota Transplant (FMT) is a procedure in which fecal matter, or stool, is collected from a tested donor, mixed with a saline or other solution, strained, and placed in a patient, by colonoscopy, endoscopy, sigmoidoscopy, or orally in a capsule.

 The purpose of fecal transplant is to replace good bacteria that has been killed or suppressed, usually by the use of antibiotics, causing bad bacteria, specifically Clostridium difficile, or C. diff., to over-populate the colon.
 This infection causes a condition called C. diff. colitis, resulting in often debilitating, sometimes fatal diarrhea.

 C. difficile is a really nasty gut infection.
 It’s the most common hospital-acquired infection in the U.S. Half a million Americans get it every year.
 And it’s pretty resilient to antibiotics.
 About one in five people will get these recurring infections — so they’ll take antibiotics, then the infection will come back — at that point, they try antibiotics again, and the chances of the infection coming back are even greater.
 For those folks who get into these multiple recurrent cycles of infection, it turns out that fecal transplants work about 90 percent of the time to get rid of the infection.

 History of FMT